gxchain/whitepaper/en/whitepaper.md

 #### **IV.
 GXS**
-GXS is the **utility token** on GXChain, issued by GXS Foundation Ltd. Any payment for using applications at the GXChain ecosystem will be settled by GXS.
+GXS is the **utility token** on GXChain, issued by GXS Foundation Ltd. GXS is the only payment method for using applications at the GXChain ecosystem.

 • Total supply: 100,000,000